 We'll be happy to call you when it's convenient for you

-The State Pension age is set to rise again in a year’s time, yet a significant number of people in their early 60s remain unaware of exactly when they'll be eligible to claim it.
+The State Pension age is set to rise again soon, yet a significant number of people in their early 60s remain unaware of exactly when they'll be eligible to claim it.
 According to the Institute for Fiscal Studies (IFS), this lack of awareness could leave thousands unprepared, especially if they’re planning to retire before they can actually receive the State Pension.

 Right now, both men and women can claim the State Pension from age 66.
-But from April 2026, that age will rise to 67 in monthly increments for anyone born after 6 April 1960, and for everyone born after 6 March 1961.
+But from April 2026, that age will rise in monthly increments for anyone born between 6 April 1960 and 6 March 1961.
+It will rise to 67 for anyone born between 6 April 1961 and 5 April 1977.
+Please see the official timetable for the increase in State Pension age for clarification.

 For those already retired, the State Pension makes up around 44% of their overall income on average.
 That’s a significant portion, and for many people the State Pension will be their only source of retirement income.